What are the benefits of volunteering?

 Impacts on volunteers

 There is strong evidence on the link between volunteering and improved mental health and wellbeing

-- Evidence reviews highlight that volunteering contributes to improving mental health and wellbeing and indicate a causal link between the two.
+- Evidence reviews highlight that volunteering contributes to improving the mental health and wellbeing of volunteers and indicate a causal link between the two.

 - There is growing evidence as well that volunteering can improve people’s social connections, which in turn contributes to their mental health and wellbeing.